UCSC-CSE-114A/03-fold/README.md

 **evaluating your functions against a given test suite**.

-[Tests.hs](/tests/Test.hs) contains a very small suite of tests which gives you a flavor of of these tests.
+[Tests.hs](/tests/Test.hs) contains a very small suite of tests which gives you a flavor of these tests.
 When you run

 ```shell